hzwangsiyu/PLStreamReport/README.md

 pod "PLStreamReport"
 ```

-## Author

-0dayZh, 0day.zh@gmail.com

 ## License

-PLStreamReport is available under the MIT license.
+PLStreamReport is available under the Apache license.
 See the LICENSE file for more info.